 If you have stuff lying around the house that you don't want anymore, send it to Amazon!
 They'll give you store credit so that you can buy what you really want or need.

 Got your eye on an item, but can't afford it right now?
 Or is there an item that you buy all the time and don't want to have to keep searching for it every time you want to buy it?
 Add an item to a Wish List and keep track of it!

-In the rest of our Amazon course, we'll show you how to set up an Amazon account and start buying!
-This includes tricks like how to search for items on Amazon, how to track an order, and how to put together a Wish List.
+In the rest of our Amazon course, we'll show you how to set up an Amazon account and how to start buying on Amazon!
+This includes tricks like how to search for items on Amazon, how to track an order, and how to put together an Amazon Wish List.
 We'll also go over things like how to return Amazon orders that you have an issue with, as well as how to trade in items to Amazon for store credit.
 Take some of the legwork -- and guesswork -- out of shopping by joining Amazon today!